Volunteer for Summit

 The committee was created to review the proposed Naming and Sponsorship Guidelines and make recommendations on it to the Buildings and Grounds Committee and then to make recommendations regarding naming and sponsorship issues per established guidelines herein to promote good will and assist in providing financial benefit to the community.
 The Common Council appoints nine members to this committee.
 Six citizens and one Summit Downtown Incorporated (SDI) representative are appointed for three-year terms.
 The Mayor and a Buildings and Grounds committee member are each appointed for a one-year term.
 The City Administrator (or Department of Community Services Director) serves an indefinite term.
 Meets as needed.

 Parking Advisory Committee, Summit

 The committee was created to advise the city's staff on day-to-day issues involving all aspects of downtown parking and to advise the Common Council on policy issues related to parking in Summit.
-The Common Council appoints twelve members - seven community-at-large members serving two-year terms and the following members serving one-year terms: Council President, General Services Committee Member, Council Member on Summit Downtown, Inc. The City Administrator and the Parking Services Manager serve indefinite terms.
+The Common Council appoints 12 members, 7 community-at-large members serving two-year terms and the following members serving one-year terms: Council President; General Services Committee Member; Council Member on Summit Downtown, Incorporated.
+The City Administrator and the Parking Services Manager serve indefinite terms.
 Meets as needed.